 Becoming citizens helps the students on their journey toward self-sufficiency, including access to better employment and benefits like health insurance.
 The program creates a feeling of community within the classroom, where students from diverse backgrounds can work together in a supportive learning environment.
 Through their participation in the class, the students have increased their self-confidence and learned team-building skills as they support one another throughout the citizenship application process.

-To date, 144 students from 26 countries have become citizens because of Cornerstones’ American citizenship program.
-The 28 countries are: Afghanistan, Bangladesh, Bolivia, Egypt, El Salvador, England, Eritrea, Ethiopia, Ghana, Guatemala, Honduras, Israel/Palestine, India, Iran, Iraq, Ivory Coast, Lebanon, Mauritius, Nepal, Pakistan, Peru, Saudi Arabia, Sierra Leone, Somalia, South Korea, Sudan, Syria and Vietnam.
+To date, 155 students from 29 countries have become citizens because of Cornerstones’ American citizenship program.
+The 29 countries are: Afghanistan, Bangladesh, Bolivia, Egypt, El Salvador, England, Eritrea, Ethiopia, Ghana, Guatemala, Honduras, Israel/Palestine, India, Iran, Iraq, Ivory Coast, Lebanon, Mauritius, Morocco, Nepal, Pakistan, Peru, Saudi Arabia, Sierra Leone, Somalia, South Korea, Sudan, Syria and Vietnam.

 About Our Classes: